ml-opensource/Playbook/README.md

 Harvest goes well hand in hand with [**Forecast**](https://forecastapp.com/).
 Use Forecast to see what project you're assigned to that day.
 Forecast is our planning tool, you can see what other people are assigned to, how long a project should take, when other people are on vacation, etc. On a higher level, Harvest and Forecast are very well integrated and Project Managers can see if a project goes over budget (more hours were harvested than allocated in Forecast).
 But that's not something you as a developer should care about.

 [**Postman**](https://www.getpostman.com/) is a great tool which helps you see and test web APIs.
 Our backend team uses Postman to test and document their APIs, so all the web APIs for our apps can be found in Postman.
 You can use it to see the different endpoints available, read their documentation or make requests to those endpoints.
-Talk to [Jacob](https://nodes.slack.com/messages/@jafr) if you're missing access.
+Ask IT if you don't have access.

 Our design team uses Sketch.
 But you, as a developer, don't need to have Sketch installed.
 To ease the collaboration between designers and developers, we use [**Zeplin**](https://zeplin.io/).
 In Zeplin, you can see each screen in the design, get info about the sizes, padding, fonts, colours and also export assets for the mobile devices.
 You can also add notes in Zeplin and communicate with your designer directly on the project.

 [**Charles**](https://www.charlesproxy.com/) is an HTTP proxy.
 You can set your phone / simulator to proxy through Charles and you can see all the API calls it made, you can inspect its requests or responses.
 It comes in very handy especially if you work with an external, poorly documented API.
-Talk to [Jacob](https://nodes.slack.com/messages/@jafr) if you need a license.
+Ask IT if you need a license.

 For in-house distribution and crash reporting, we use [**Firebase**](firebase.google.com/).
 Depensing on the project, sometimes we only use TestFlight.
 Talk to your PM or with previous developers on that project.